 Building a bot is a key step in business.
 There are tens of thousands of bots on Facebook, Slack, and other popular messaging platforms, and only a handful have gained widespread adoption.
 Improve your odds of success by making sure you avoid these common bot blunders.

 Messenger bots are essential to businesses and can be programmed to perform all kinds of tasks, from customer support to building brand awareness!
 These are the most common messenger bot mistakes you should avoid.

 Messenger bots are the current craze and with good cause.
 Facebook Messenger bots are transforming businesses right now.
-They’ve changed the marketing game entirely and they wield enormous power for whatever business you’re in.
-CEO of Tesla, Elon Musk was right on track when he said, "The pace of progress in artificial intelligence is incredibly fast."
+They’ve changed the marketing game entirely, and they wield enormous power for whatever business you’re in.
+CEO of Tesla, Elon Musk, was right on track when he said, "The pace of progress in artificial intelligence is incredibly fast."

 Artificial intelligence and bots are digital marketing tools that small businesses should capitalize on.

-According to Gartner, by 2020, 85% of our engagement with businesses will be done without interacting with another human.
+According to Gartner, by 2020, 85% of our business engagement will be done without interacting with another human.
 Instead, we’ll be using self-service options and chatbots.
 Additionally, according to an Oracle survey, 80% of businesses said they currently use or are planning to use chatbots by 2020.
 Also, in a Facebook survey, more than half (53%) of customers say they’re more likely to shop with a business that they can connect with via chat.

 What is a Facebook Messenger Bot?

 A Messenger bot simulates a conversation and gives pre-written replies people can choose from, or it’s waiting for specific input.
 Bots can help you generate leads, deliver lead magnets, and build 1:1 relationships by providing much value.